cesarsnchz13/gamedaymate/README.md

-# Soccer App (Work in Progress)
+# GameDayMate (Work in Progress)

-This is a soccer application that aims to provide live game updates, upcoming fixtures, team details, and more.
+This is a soccer fan application that aims to provide live game updates, upcoming fixtures, team details, and more.
 The app is built using React and utilizes a soccer API to fetch the necessary data.
 Please note that this README is a work in progress and will be updated as the project evolves.

 ## Table of Contents